Tag Archives: Toyota

 • Core Electric Forklift

-• Compact four-wheel electric lift capable of moving any standard size load while still being able to operate in spaces as small as 11 feet wide.
+• Compact four-wheel electric lift capable of moving any standard size load.

 • Large Electric Forklift